sinclairzx81/sidewinder/readme.md

 ## Overview

-Sidewinder is a strict and fully typed NodeJS Web Service framework built for micro service architectures.
-It enables one to create schema validated RPC methods that can be trivially called over a network.
-It offers functionality for both unidirectional (http) and bidirectional (web socket) method calls; and provides this functionality under a unified service programming model.

-Sidewinder offers functionality similar to gRPC but uses [JSON RPC 2.0](https://www.jsonrpc.org/specification) for the wire protocol, [JSON Schema](https://json-schema.org/specification.html) for message validation and offers optional binary message encoding using [MessagePack](https://msgpack.org/index.html).
-It also provides excellent type inference support for TypeScript as well as JavaScript.
+Sidewinder is a strict and fully typed Micro Service framework developed for Node.
+It is designed for architectures where many backend services need to communicate using a strict set of protocols as well as maintain a strict contractual agreement on how they communicate.
+It provides this functionality by offering a runtime type system based on JSON schema.
+It uses these schemas to statically assert the correctness of Client Server interactions in TypeScript as well as to runtime assert data exchanged between systems over the wire.

 License MIT